-Most hotel rooms provide an easy-to-use safe and you're better to take advantage of it 🥸 I responsibly say that you should never leave your precious jewels, money, important documents in your room unless it’s in a hotel-provided safe ⭐ Unfortunately, if you missed something, it will be important to report any lost or stolen items as soon as possible.
+Most hotel rooms provide an easy-to-use safe, and you're better to take advantage of it 🥸 I responsibly say that you should never leave your precious jewels, money, or important documents in your room unless it’s in a hotel-provided safe ⭐ Unfortunately, if you missed something, it will be important to report any lost or stolen items as soon as possible.

 In my experience, taking a steamy shower after more hard traveling hours is the best feeling that can be gained in a hotel room ⭐ So, there’s nothing wrong with enjoying a steamy shower at a hotel.
-But, the risk is with what the vapor can do if released into your room.
-The hotel’s hot showers can cause a lot of steam and due to that, can activate the hotel’s fire alarm system inside your bedroom if you leave the bathroom door open 🥸
+But, the risk is what the vapor can do if released into your room.
+The hotel’s hot showers can cause a lot of steam and, due to that, can activate the hotel’s fire alarm system inside your bedroom if you leave the bathroom door open 🥸

-I know that it’s wonderful to take your pets with you when traveling 🏆 But the problem is how to stay with them.
+I know it’s wonderful to take your pets with you when traveling 🏆 But the problem is how to stay with them.
 Please don’t do it if you’re not staying at a pet-friendly hotel.
-Most hotels will not allow the furry animals to take in with you.
+Most hotels will not allow the furry animals to be in with you.
 If you have asked the hotel staff and they refused, don’t try to do it in your way ⭐

 Animals leave trails of evidence, from hairs to prints, and because of this, your cleaning fees will surely skyrocket if you’ve broken the rules.
-I need not explain, it’s disrespectful to the housekeeping staff who are already working hard to keep the rooms safe and sanitary 🏆 In addition, you could be just kicked out of your room.
+I need not explain; it’s disrespectful to the housekeeping staff who are already working hard to keep the rooms safe and sanitary 🏆 In addition, you could be just kicked out of your room.
 It all depends on the hotel's policy 🥸

 And finally, I remember again and again that you must make sure to book a pet-friendly room if your pet will be accompanying you during your visit.
 If that's a success, then you don't need to sneak your pet into your room ⭐